 The graph in Fig 3.14 depicts the 1991 IEEE standard.
 It is necessarily a complex graph, because the standards differ not only for controlled and uncontrolled environments but also for electric (E) fields and magnetic (H) fields.
 Basically, the lowest E-field exposure limits occur at frequencies between 30 and 300 MHz.
 The lowest H-field exposure levels occur at 100-300 MHz.
-The ANSI standard sets the maximum E-field limits between 30 and 300 MHz at a power density of 1 mW/cm2 (61.4 V/m) in controlled environments - but at onefifth that level $(0.2 \text{ mW/cm}^2 \text{ or } 27.5 \text{ V/m})$ in uncontrolled environments.
-The H-field limit drops to 1 mW/cm2 (0.163 A/m) at 100-300 MHz in controlled environments and 0.2 mW/cm2 (0.0728 A/m) in uncontrolled environments.
+The ANSI standard sets the maximum E-field limits between 30 and 300 MHz at a power density of $1 \text{ mW/cm}^2$ (61.4 V/m) in controlled environments - but at onefifth that level (0.2 mW/cm or 27.5 V/m) in uncontrolled environments.
+The H-field limit drops to 1 mW/cm (0.163 A/m) at 100-300 MHz in controlled environments and 0.2 mW/cm2 (0.0728 A/m) in uncontrolled environments.
 Higher power densities are permitted at frequencies below 30 MHz (below 100 MHz for H fields) and above 300 MHz, based on the concept that the body will not be resonant at those frequencies and will therefore absorb less energy.

 In general, the 1991 IEEE standard requires averaging the power level over time periods ranging from 6 to 30 minutes for power-density calculations, depending on the frequency and other variables.
 The ANSI exposure limits for uncontrolled environments are lower than those for controlled environments, but to compensate for that the standard allows exposure levels in those environments to be averaged over much longer time periods (generally 30 minutes).
-This long averaging time means that an intermittently operating RF source (such as an Amateur Radio transmitter) will show a much lower power density than a continuous-duty station ---for a given power level and antenna configuration.
+This long averaging time means that an intermittently operating RF source (such as an Amateur Radio transmitter) will show a much lower power for a given power level and antenna configuration.